cobalthq/cobalt-product-public-docs/content/en/Methodologies/external-network.md

 #### Other Web Locations and Databases

-Our pentesters search for information on your asset from other websites and databases, especially anything related to publicly traded companies.
+Cobalt pentesters search for information on your asset from other websites and databases, especially anything related to publicly traded companies.

 Pentesters then evaluate what information the organization makes public, especially anything that goes beyond what's required by local laws.
 They also evaluate news articles and press releases for more clues about your security policy.

 #### Your Domain Names

-Our pentesters use "whois" databases to identify the domains that you own.
+Cobalt pentesters use "whois" databases to identify the domains that you own.
 These domains provide information about your network infrastructure.

 #### Public Records